m3g/ComplexMixtures.jl/docs/src/example2.md

 The system was built with [Packmol](http://m3g.iqm.unicamp.br/packmol).

-The simulations were perfomed with [NAMD](https://www.ks.uiuc.edu/Research/namd/), with [CHARMM36](https://www.charmm.org) parameters.
+The simulations were performed with [NAMD](https://www.ks.uiuc.edu/Research/namd/), with [CHARMM36](https://www.charmm.org) parameters.